 Infectious Diseases Outpatient Clinic

-Please note that while the vaccine is free of charge, consultation fees may apply.
+Please note that while the vaccine is free of charge to eligible people (including non-Medicare holders), consultation fees may apply.
 Speak to the relevant clinic to verify consultation related fees.

 Mpox eLearning module

 Online training has been developed to educate pharmacist immunisers and nurse immunisers about mpox immunisation before they can administer the vaccine in Victoria.